 So, maybe I don’t have a BFF, or a giant group of gal pals, but in the grand scheme of things, I’m doing OK.
 Maybe I’ll become the kooky old lady who travels with her gal pals later in life or maybe I’ll wind up perfectly content to sip my coffee on my porch alone, but either way, learning to accept myself for who I am is definitely the most freeing part of getting older.”

 This story was submitted to Love What Matters by Chaunie Brusie.
-You can follow her journey on Facebook, and read the rest on mom.com.
+You can read the rest on mom.com.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.